 Court Appointed Special Advocate Volunteer training

-About five times per year, Passaic County CASA offers a 36-hour training on how to advocate for the best interests of children living in foster care.
+About four times per year, Passaic County CASA offers a 36-hour training on how to advocate for the best interests of children living in foster care.
 Training times vary and include both daytime and evening sessions.
 Volunteers must complete the entire training session.
 The curriculum includes the following topics: the role of the volunteer, the child welfare system, needs and development of children, trauma, mental health, poverty, professional communication, cultural competence, educational needs, and permanency.

 After the training is complete, volunteers are sworn in by a family court judge as Court Appointed Special Advocates for children in the Passaic County foster care system.

 January 2020 — full schedule to come